Skip to content

 • Deploying a Standard load balancer and configuring an outbound SNAT rule.

-A public IP address can also be attached to a specific VM instance to provide explicit outbound access.
+A public IP address can also be attached to a specific VM to provide explicit outbound access.
 However, attaching a public IP address to a VM also allows inbound access from the Internet which further compromises the security of the VM.

 To provide outbound access to multiple workloads or applications a VWAN or hub and spoke network topology can be deployed.
 See the Azure Cloud Adoption Framework (CAF) for guidance and a reference architecture for deploying network connectivity in Azure.